rodneyshupe/Cookbook/Recipes/Entrees/Poultry/BuffaloStyleChickenWings.rst

    move chicken pieces over burner still set on high, turning constantly to prevent charring, until wings are dark spotty brown and skin has crisped, 5 to 7 minutes longer.
-3. Combine butter and Tabasco sauce and toss with finished wings.
+3. Combine sauce and toss with finished wings.

 Variations
 ----------